ashh24/hello-world/README.md

 # hello-world
 just another repository
-hi I have just started to now how to use github
+hi, I have just started to know how to use github